 Freddie Leekya cared this warrior figure out of Zunistone - the name for a material found a little east of Zuni.
 Just a little shy of 4.25 inches tall. $150

-Two chrysocolla carvings by Daphne Quam.
-On the left is a 2.5 inch bear that is $60.
-The housecat with a red bell (that was the mouse’s idea…) is 2.5 inches tall.
-SOLD.
+On the left is a sandstone cat with a purple bell by Daphne Quam and Leland Boone.
+2 inches tall and $60.
+A shell and stone duck by Darren Boone.
+1.5 inches and $30.
 A flourite bear by Robert Lawaikete.
 2 Inches and $90.
 The pig is made of wood with an inlayed back by Brandon Phillips.
 2.25 inches and $30.

 A beautiful double-sided pueblo maiden carved of golden mother of pearl by Vicky Quandelacy.
 4 inches tall. $275 Lynn Quam made this bison out of a septarian nodule.
 3 inches and $80.

 The small jet raven is by Tim Lementino.
 1 inch and $18.
 The mole (or shrew) was made of onyx by Alex Tsethlikai.
 2.5 inches and $60.
-The magnesite bear is by Burt Awelagte.
-Just under 2 inches and $70.
+The wolf pair was made of serpentine and Picasso marble by Jayne Quam.
+2.25 inches and $60.

 The frog who appears to be wearing a ninja mask was carved of Picasso marble by Frankie Chattin.
 1.25 by 1.75 inches, $200.
 The amber Mountain Lion is by Rosella and Loubert Soseeah.
 2 inches and $150.
-A white marble eagle by Herbert Halate.
-4 inches and $60.
+A fantastically carved lizard made of Picasso marble by Bernie Laselute.
+Just under 3 inches and $90.

-The frog was made of a beautiful piece of onyx by Alex Tsethlikai.
-2 inches and $36.
+The turtle was made of glass by Daphne Quam.
+2.5 inches and $60.
 A wonderstone bear by Ron Lunasee.
 2 inches and $45.
 An antler eagle by Elfina Hustito.
 1.5 inches tall. $48.
 This racoon by Enrike Leekya has found a treasure.
 Made of Zuni stone.
 2 inches tall and $60.

 A wonderful Picasso marble lizard by Lance Cheama.
 Just over 3.5 inches long. $240.
 The bald eagle is by Ryan Bobelu.
 2 inches and $60.

 The dolomite badger is by Danette Laate.
 3 inches and $45.
-Here are four frogs by Reynold Lunasee.
-They are all around one inch (give or take a bit) and $42 each.
-They are made of, from left to right: shell, (SOLD)serpentine (SOLD), marble and dolomite.
-The dinosaur is smiling about something.
-Made of picture rock jasper it stands 1.25 inches tall. $45.
+Here are two frogs by Reynold Lunasee.
+They are around one inch (give or take a bit) and $42.
+The one on the left is made of dolomite and the one on the right is marble.
+The house cat was carved out of onyx by Loubert and Rosella Soseah.
+1.25 inches and SOLD.

-An alabaster bear by Clive Hustito.
-2.25 inches and $48.
+An alabaster bear with a black nose by Delving Leekya.
+Just under 2.5 inches and $50.
 The shell eagle is 2.75 inches long and made by Evalena Boone. $60.
 A sandstone bear by Darrell Westika.
 3.5 inches long and $90.
 Here is a jasper bear bear by Ronnie Lunasee.
 Just under 2.5 inches and $50.

 Claudia Peina made this antler corn maiden.
 2.5 inches tall and $260.
 The elk antler Pueblo maidens were carved by Troy Sice.
 3 inches tall and $375.
 The bear at right, who is clearly ready for a night on the town, was carved of an unusual piece of sodalite.
 Eddington Hannaweeke made good use of the pinkish inclusion in the stone.
 2 1/8 inch tall and $125.

-Two howling coyotes by Jayne Quam, each with inlayed moon and stars.
-The larger one is made of magnesite.
-2 inches tall and $90.
-The smaller one is made of marble.
-1.5 inches and $66, The alabaster bear is also by Loubert and Rosella.
+A howling coyote by Jayne Quam, inlayed moon and stars.
+1.5 inches and $66.
+The alabaster bear is a by Loubert and Rosella Soseah.
 1.75 inches and $50.
-The marble skunk is by Garrick Acque.
-1.5 inches and SOLD.
+The marble pig is by Delvin Leekya.
+2.5 inches and $60.
 Next is a bear by Wilson Romero that measures 4.5 inches and is $60.

 A septarian bear by Todd Westika.
 4 inches and $185.
-This small shell turquoise turtle is by Bryant Yunie.
-1 inch and $36.
+This small serpentine turtle is by Marilyn Quam.
+1 inch and SOLD.
 A Pueblo maiden carved of jet, with a mosaic back, by Chad Quandelacy.
 2/5 inches tall and $300.

 On the left is a marble bird by Elroy Pablito, 2.75 inches and $36.
-Next is magnesite badger by Cameron Kallestewa.
-2.75 inches and $45.
+Next is serpentine frog by Sedrick Banteah.
+Just under 2 inches and $40.
 Last is a big mouth bass made of Picasso marble by Bernard Laselute.
 Just under 1.5 inches and $50.

-The white marble bear was made by Gilbert Lonjose.
-2.25 inches and $36.
+The small shell badger was made by Navajo carver Roy Davis.
+1.5 inches and $24.
 A white mouse made of serpentine by Mike Coble Just under 2.5 inches and $45.
 A badger made of spiny oyster shell by Daphne Quam.
 2.5 inches and $48.
 Two googly eyed frogs on a leaf by Jonathan Natewa.
 The leaf is 4 inches long. $60.

 An alabaster mountain lion standing on a carved arrowhead by Melvin Sandoval of San Felipe pueblo.
 3.5 inches long and $200.
 Next is a mother of pearl snake by Andrew Quam.
 3 inches and $50.
-Last is a marble shark by Steven Natachu with inlaid turquoise, spiny oyster shell, and jet.
-3.5 inches and $135.
+Last is a marble frog with a shell dragonfly on its back by Daisy Natewa.
+1.5 inches and $70.

 On the left is a whale made of wormhole jasper by Waldo Davis.
 2.75 inches and $36.
-Next is an etched marble frog by Curtis Garcia.
-2,25 inches and SOLD.
+Next is an onyx horse by Leland Boone.
+3 inches and $60.
 The serpentine swan is by Mike Coble.
 2 inches and $54.
 A picasso marble eagle by Todd Lowasayatee.
 1.5 inches and $60.

-A small bear pair made by Ed Lementino out of picasso marble.
-1.25 inches and $32.
+A bison made of Zuni stone by Enrike Leekya.
+2.5 inches and $100.
 Two views of a natural turquoise frog by Brian Yatsattie.
 Just under 2 inches long and $120.

 Yes, a Zuni giraffe made of Zuni stone by Enrike Leekya.
 2.5 inches tall and $70.
 The picasso marble javelina is by Bernad Laselute.
 2 inches and $75.
 Two images of a great frog made of antler by Gabe Sice.
 2.25 inches by 2 inches and $370.